gauravgahlot/syncroot/README.md

 SyncRoot uses bearer token authentication to secure API endpoints.
 Additionally, webhook endpoints can optionally validate signatures to ensure authenticity and integrity of incoming requests from providers.

+### Monitoring & Observability

+SyncRoot integrates with Prometheus for metrics collection, Zap for structured logging, and optionally supports OpenTelemetry traces.
+Alerts can be configured via Grafana or other Prometheus-compatible alert managers.

 ## Design Decisions

 - **Message-driven architecture**: Enables asynchronous processing, scalability, and decoupling between components.